The Hobbit: The Battle of the Five Armies: Critical response

 MTV reported that early reviews for The Hobbit: The Battle of the Five Armies were "generally positive" with critics praising "its energy, shorter running time and satisfying closure".
 According to IBT, reviews were mostly positive, with critics "praising director Peter Jackson's effort at transforming J. R. R. Tolkien's fantasy novel into an epic adventure film trilogy".
 According to CBS News, critics said the film "will satisfy fans" but "otherwise, it may be worth waiting until it's available to rent".
 Oliver Gettel of the Los Angeles Times said the critical consensus was that the film is "a flawed but fitting finale to The Hobbit trilogy".
-On review aggregator website Rotten Tomatoes, the film has a 59% approval rating based on 268 reviews, with an average rating of 6.3/10.
+On review aggregator website Rotten Tomatoes, the film has a 59% approval rating based on 265 reviews, with an average rating of 6.30/10.
 Its consensus reads "Though somewhat overwhelmed by its own spectacle, The Hobbit: The Battle of the Five Armies ends Peter Jackson's second Middle-earth trilogy on a reasonably satisfying note".
-On Metacritic, the film holds an average score of 59 out of 100 based on 46 critics, indicating "mixed or average reviews".
+On Metacritic, the film holds an average score of 59 out of 100 based on 46 critics.
 Audiences polled by CinemaScore, during the opening weekend, gave the film an average grade of "A−" on an A+ to F scale, the same score as its predecessor.